THIS LONG AND

 1951

-Until the end of his life, he never stopped traveling and recording his experiences, which he would publish in his books.
+Until the end of his life, he never stopped travelling and recording his experiences, which he would publish in his books.
 Today, Patrick Leigh Fermor is considered one of the most important and influential figures in travel literature.

 1954 – 1955